Convex-Dev/design/cad/004_accounts/README.md

 ### Sequence Number

+The sequence number's primary purpose is to prevent replay attacks, since the same signed transaction with the same sequence number cannot be re-used.

 The sequence number MUST indicate the number of transactions which have been executed for this account.

 The sequence number MUST be `0` for a new account, or any account for which transactions have never been previously executed (e.g. an immutable actor)

 The sequence number MUST increase by `1` for each correctly signed transaction executed.

 ### Account Key

+The account key's purpose is to specify which cryptographic key (if any) can be used to control the account

 Each account MAY have a single account key.